anhinga/2020-notes/attention-based-models/possible-experiments.md

 ## DMM neural achitecture search

-Let's decompose the Transformer attention into its mathematical components: matrix multiplication, applying softmax to matrix rows (or columns), transpositions, and a handful of other operations.
+Let's decompose the Transformer attention into its mathematical components: matrix multiplication, applying softmax to matrix rows (or columns), matrix transposition, and add a handful of other operations, so that we can at least express the rest of the Transformer-related pieces.

 Let's then perform some form of neural-architecture search.
 It might be in the style of "AutoML-Zero: Evolving Machine Learning Algorithms From Scratch", https://arxiv.org/abs/2003.03384 ,